 Skagit Guided Adventures offers birdwatching tours from the Salish Sea to the North Cascades.
 Stay tuned for more tour & workshop information!

-The Upper Skagit River cluster is home to The Skagit Eagle Festival: a month-long celebration during eagle-watching season in Skagit County.
-Activities take place in Concrete, Rockport and Marblemount every full weekend in January.
-The festival features a variety of free tours, walks, and educational programs where you’ll learn not only about these majestic birds, but also about a variety of wildlife and the beautiful areas along the Skagit River where they live or return each year.
+The Upper Skagit River cluster is home to The Skagit Eagle Festival: a month-long celebration during the eagle-watching season in Skagit County.
+Activities take place in Concrete, Rockport, and Marblemount every full weekend in January.
+The festival features a variety of free tours, walks, and educational programs where you’ll learn not only about these majestic birds but also about a variety of wildlife and the beautiful areas along the Skagit River where they live or return each year.

 The Samish Flats cluster has many raptors, waterfowl, and passerines.
 Good area for Snowy Owls (some years), Short-eared Owls, Peregrines, Gyrfalcons.
 Prairie Falcons, Merlins, and Kestrels are also present making this a target area for finding 5 falcon species.
 Red-tailed -Hawks, Rough-legged Hawks, Northern Harriers, and Bald Eagles are common.
 Herons, Canvasbacks, large flocks of Dunlins, Black-bellied Plovers, dabbling ducks including large numbers of Eurasian Wigeons among flocks of American Wigeons are some of the possibilities.

 The Nookachamps Basin cluster: Draining fields and hills to the east of Mount Vernon into the Skagit River, the Nookachamps Basin connects Big Lake, Clear Lake, and the seasonal Barney Lake, the location where Trumpeter Swans were first identified wintering in the valley.
 The tall cottonwoods along the Skagit hold a number of eagle nests, and it is not uncommon to spot Peregrine falcons patrolling the skies.